w3c/json-ld-wg/WorkMode/index.md

 If the attendee works for a W3C member company, they are encouraged to ask their Advisory Committee (AC) representative to make them a Web Platform WG participant.
 Alternatively, their AC representative can make a formal [royalty-free licensing commitment](https://www.w3.org/2004/01/pp-impl/107714/join).
 They can then fully participate in the meeting.

 Please note that this is to provide as much protection as possible through the W3C Patent Policy.
-We take the royalty-free status of W3C standards very seriously, and any attempt to work-around these basic requirements would be considered a serious breech of meeting participation.
+We take the royalty-free status of W3C standards very seriously, and any attempt to work-around these basic requirements would be considered a serious breach of meeting participation.

 ### GitHub
 {: #github}